asherikov/wshandler/README.md

 `wshandler` is a bash script that can be placed anywhere, e.g., your `${HOME}/bin`.
-It requires `bash`, `git` and either `gojq` (default) or `yq` to work. `gojq` is available via binary packages on many modern systems, `yq` is currently considered obsolete and may be removed in the future.
-However, you can still download an AppImage bundle including `wshandler` and `yq` from
+It requires `bash`, `git` and either `gojq` (default) or `yq` to work. `gojq` is available via binary packages on many modern systems, but has certain limitations, e.g., it always sorts entries and does not preserve comments. `yq` is not available via debian packages on Ubuntu, but can be installed using `snap`.
+You can also find an AppImage bundle including `wshandler` and `yq` at <https://github.com/asherikov/wshandler/releases>
-<https://github.com/asherikov/wshandler/releases> (`git` and `bash` must be
-present on the host system). `wshandler` provides a helper command that installs dependencies on Ubuntu.
+(`git` and `bash` must be present on the host system).

 Usage